 Selva Chi (Chi Forest) is an arboretum of almost 40 hectares in Tongorachí, in the South of Esmeraldas province on the North coast of Ecuador.
 Since 2006, it has been the labour-of-love of Selffinity’s original founder, Martin Couell.

 Selva Chi is a uniquely human-interactive botanical conservational project.
 The concept arose from the present desperate situation of the world’s and especially Western Ecuador’s wildlife slipping into extinction at a horrifying rate.
 We keep being reminded that it is almost exclusively due to habitat lost.
 So the great creators of habitat for most terrestrial life, trees, are by far the most important to protect.
 This was the same response Martin had when he commenced a smaller project of 128 native species of rainforest trees in Australia from 1979 to 1991.

 Some decades ago the best solution was considered to create protected areas such as national parks and reserves.
 While this is part of the solution, alone it has not changed the game, only the rules.
 Now habitat depletion continues as ever but Ministry of Environment officials collect bribes for permitting its continuation.

-The reason for choosing such a solution is likely to be because those who did the related studies and proposed the solutions were almost inclusively ecologists assuming the problem were an ecological one.
+The reason for choosing such a solution is likely to be because those who did the related studies and proposed the solutions were almost inclusively ecologists assuming the problem to be an ecological one.
 So at best, studies may have identified humans as the cause of habitat destruction but did not want to contemplate solutions beyond their field.
 As a result they attended a symptom of the problem instead of its cause.

 Selva Chi is an attempt to truly tackle the source of this problem, not by separating humans from the wildlife to be protected, but by bonding them to it.
 Humans must be reintegrated into the ecosystem, and this starts by taking into account our complex psychological nature.